 Let’s bring it back to the basics, as It always bears repeating: statistics are essential, important – totally necessary.
 They’re hard facts that you can refer to again and again that give you a specific idea of who your audience is.
 Aside from a number of plays you get, stats tell you where listeners are from, how old they are, and what devices they’re tuning in from.
 And that’s a lot!
 With that info, you can put together a very specific idea of what your typical listener is like.

 Think of it this way: it’s hard to create any kind of content without a target audience in mind, as that target will dictate the angle, language, and overall tone you’ll take on when approaching your podcast.
-Statistics can let you know if your show and target line up and help you hone those components further.
+Statistics can let you know if your podcast and target line up and help you hone those components further.

 Furthermore, if you’re looking to actually earn money through your podcast, then detailed statistics will provide the crucial data you need to report to ad agencies or sponsors.
 They’ll know exactly what types of products or messages to advertise during your podcast and the kind of reach to expect.